Review Process Overview

 Deadlines for new submissions only apply to full board reviews.
-If you think your application will require full board review, heed the deadlines, especially for the Non-Biomedical IRB that meets only once a month.
+If you think your application will require full board review, heed the deadlines.
 The IRB will determine review type and if full board review is required, your submission will be placed on the next full board agenda.
 There may be circumstances when this is not possible, in which case it will be assigned to the next available meeting.

 Exempt and expedited studies are reviewed once they have been Accepted by the IRB, after which you will receive email feedback.
 Feedback will be given to applications receiving full board review within one week after the meeting at which it was reviewed.